 With the increased visibility of internal communication professionals during the pandemic, one might assume that this would translate to bigger budgets and more resources.

-The reality is that internal communication teams are still quite lean in comparison to Public Relations and Marketing.
+The reality is that internal communication teams are still quite lean in comparison to those in Public Relations and Marketing.

 Why might this be?

-It's primarily down to the perception of internal communication versus PR and external communications.
-In the past, internal communications simply did not get enough credit and attention for helping businesses achieve results.
-The impact of IC activities was hard to trace, whereas the impact of PR and external communications is carefully measured and proven.
+It primarily comes down to the perception of internal communication versus PR and external communications.
+In the past, internal communications simply didn't get enough credit and attention for helping businesses achieve results.
+The impact of IC activities was hard to measure, whereas business take the impact of PR and external communications for granted.

-Having said that, the pandemic has certainly highlighted the importance of internal communications and engagement, and I do feel that many internal communication leaders are now getting a seat at the decision-making table.
+Having said that, the pandemic has certainly highlighted the importance of internal communications and its role in creating engagement.
+I feel that many internal communication leaders are now getting a seat at the decision-making table.

-Having spoken with a number of clients and agencies, internal communications is enjoying somewhat of a renaissance.
+Having spoken with a number of clients and agencies, internal communications seems to be receiving newfound value.

 Perhaps it’s just a matter of time before internal communications catches up with our external communication cousins.

-The current state of IC function in large and smaller organizations
+What's the current state of the internal comms function in large and small organizations?

-Over the past 15 years, I have worked in various Director and Head of Internal Communication roles and have seen very different approaches to team structure.
+Over the past 15 years, I've worked in various Director and Head of Internal Communication roles.
+And I have seen very different approaches to team structure.
 When there is a well-built internal communications function, teams are successful and have a demonstrable impact on business.
-But if the internal comms function in an organization is lacking or poorly thought out, teams struggle to influence business priorities.
+But if the internal comms function in an organization is lacks resources or structure, teams struggle to influence business priorities.

-You may believe that larger organizations would have a better IC function, given their relative size, the number of employees they communicate with, the various business units they have to coordinate between, and the resources that are available to invest in internal communications.
+You may believe that larger organizations would have a better IC function given the number of employees they communicate with, the various business units they have to coordinate between, and the resources that are available to invest in internal communications.

-Unfortunately, I have found that some businesses are quite large but still maintain a very small internal communications team; some of whom wear many hats — making it even more challenging.
+Unfortunately, I've found that some larger businesses still maintain a very small internal communications team; some members of whom wear many hats — making it even more challenging.

-This can stretch the team in ways that reduce the focus on priority projects which is not ideal for the business.
-In this way, the team can be seen as less effective, creating a vicious cycle of undervaluing internal communications because of reduced impact on business objectives, which in turn leads to fewer resources, recreating the original obstacles to their success.
+This can stretch the team in ways that reduce the focus on priority projects, which isn't ideal for the business.
+It can often lead to the perception that teams are less than effective.
+This creates a vicious cycle of undervaluing internal communications because of reduced impact on business objectives.
+Ultimately, this leads to fewer resources, reinforcing the original obstacles to their success.

-Thankfully, not all organizations treat internal communications this way.
+Thankfully, not all organizations treat the internal comms function this way.